Combined Clinical Pathology Residency and M.S./Ph.D.

 -

-Specialized research training is designed to culminate in a Ph.D. in pathology
+Specialized research training is designed to culminate in an M.S. in microbiology or a Ph.D. in pathology

 Ph.D. students present and discuss scientific findings with other graduate students and faculty at weekly research seminars, and are encouraged to attend local, national, and international research conferences.